Jörg Kachelmann: False rape accusation

 Based on a false accusation of rape in 2010 by Claudia Simone Dinkel (listed as Claudia D. during the trial), the popular weatherman spent four months in investigative custody before he was released due to lies and inconsistencies in his accuser's statements.
 The highly publicized trial ended in 2011 in acquittal.
 Kachelmann's ensuing campaign to regain his positive public image included publishing a book with his wife Miriam on the trial and pursuing lawsuits against his accuser and the press.
-On 30 September 2015, he obtained a court ruling ordering the Axel Springer publishing group and one of its subsidiaries to pay Kachelmann €635,000 in compensation for the negative media coverage in its newspapers and online news services, especially German tabloid Bild, the highest such ruling ever in German judicial history.
+On 30 September 2015, he obtained a court ruling ordering the Axel Springer publishing group and one of its subsidiaries to pay Kachelmann €635,000 in compensation for the negative media coverage in its newspapers and online news services, especially German tabloid Bild, the highest such ruling in German judicial history.

-In September 2016 Kachelmann was victorious in a civil case against Dinkel in which she was ordered to pay him compensation of €7,096.51.
+In September 2016, Kachelmann was victorious in a civil case against Dinkel in which she was ordered to pay him compensation of €7,096.51.
 The Frankfurt Higher Regional Court found that Dinkel was guilty of indirect deprivation of liberty through a knowingly untrue criminal complaint, had acted with direct intent and deliberately misled the investigators by "testifying untruthfully".
 The court also found that the injuries to Dinkel that she had alleged were caused by Kachelmann were in fact self-inflicted.

 Kachelmann had only sought a relatively small amount of compensation from his false accuser as he had simply wanted to rehabilitate his name and prove his innocence.
+Kachelmann and his defense lawyer Schwenn gave a review of the trial in 2021, ten years after the not guilty verdict.
 His losses were far greater than the amount of compensation awarded – he was no longer allowed to work at ARD, had lost advertising contracts and had to sell his production company.
+The consequences were severe, even 12 years after the trial.

 His accuser is now subject of a criminal investigation for charges of indirect, aggravated unjust imprisonment.

 Later career

 After selling his shares of the Meteomedia company in 2013, Kachelmann founded a new weather forecasting company, the Kachelmann GmbH in 2014, which runs the forecasting portal kachelmannwetter.com and completes the Kachelmann Group consisting also of the Swiss company Meteologix AG, the Australian subsidiary Meteologix Australia Inc. and the US weather forecasting company Weather OK Inc., which operates weather.us.
 The Kachelmann Group has developed its own forecasting weather model ('Swiss HD') that provides data and forecasts for the WeatherPhilippines Foundation Inc. (WeatherPhilippines).
-Kachelmann has compared his new companies to speedboats among oil tankers meaning they are now able to be more flexible and innovative than bigger companies, and therefore providing better content for their customers.